TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   Overdispersion describes the situation where the dispersion (variance) of the residuals is larger than would be expected based on the Poisson model assumptions.
-This situation may indicate that you are missing explanatory variables or terms from the model, leading to systematic departures.
+This situation may indicate that you are missing explanatory variables or terms from the model, leading to systematic departures of observations from predictions.
 Sometimes this will be evident in non-linear trends in the Residuals vs. Fitted plot.
 If there is no trend in that plot, but the Scale-Location plot suggests that the average Pearson's residual is substantially greater than one, it still may suggest missing predictor terms, but it also may suggest that the error model itself is not right, in which case, the negative binomial model, which allows for greater dispersion of the residuals, may be a better choice.

 The **negative binomial**, or **NB** distribution, like the Poisson distribution, describes the distribution of event counts when certain assumptions are made about the process